Scaling and high-availability

-UI isolation: Front-ends / UIs are not served by the Connect2id server itself, and can be updated and scaled independently.
+UI isolation: The front-end is decoupled from the Connect2id server and can be updated and scaled independently.

-Live metrics: Over hundred live metrics, published at a secure web API or streamed via Graphite, are available to monitor your Connect2id server cluster.
+Live metrics: Over hundred metrics, published at a secure web API or streamed via Graphite or Prometheus, are available to monitor your Connect2id server cluster.

-Seamless scaling: Server and database nodes can be transparently added or removed to / from the cluster.
+Seamless scaling: Server nodes can be dynamically and transparently added to the cluster, or removed from it.

 Scaling and performance

-For small organisations (in the order of 10 thousand users) the Connect2id server can run on a virtual host with 1 core and 2 GB RAM.
+Small organisations, with users in the order of 10 thousand users, can run a Connect2id server on a host with as little as 1 CPU and 2 GB RAM.

 Large user bases can benefit from a Connect2id cluster where the OpenID Connect / OAuth 2.0 requests are load-balanced over multiple nodes.
-A single server node on typical hardware can handle between 100 and 300 logins per second.
-Nodes can be dynamically added or removed to / from the cluster to match current demand.
+A single node on typical server grade hardware can handle between 100 and 300 logins per second.
+Nodes can be dynamically added or removed to match current demand.